Rough-legged buzzard: Diet

 This species is carnivorous, typically feeding on small mammals, which make up 62–98% of its diet.
-Lemmings and voles are the major prey items of this species, seasonally comprising up to 80–90% of their prey, but this varies with seasonal availability.
-Some evidence suggests that these hawks may be able to see vole scent marks which are only visible in the ultraviolet range, allowing them to cue in on prey.
-Despite generally preying on rodents, a 2015 paper reported the species breeding on rodent-free Kolguev Island in Arctic Russia with goslings a main prey.
-In the North-West of Russia, rough-legged hawks could feed on small rodents, in the years when rodent density is high, and shift for alternative prey (ptarmigans and hares) in the years when small rodents are scarce.
-The rough-legged hawk will also supplement its diet with mice, rats, gerbils, pikas, shrews, squirrels of the genera Spermophilus and Tamias, and insects.
-Besides mammals, birds are the second most favored type of prey for rough-legs.
-Most avian prey species are small passerines such as snow buntings (Plectrophenax nivalis), Lapland longspur (Calcarius lapponicus) and American tree sparrow (Spizelloides arborea).
-However, they will also prey on birds slightly larger than the passerines typically targeted, especially ptarmigan (Lagopus ssp.), as well as waterfowl, shorebirds (such as ruffs (Philomachus pugnax)) and short-eared owls (Asio flammeus).
-They usually target bird prey which are young and inexperienced, with relatively large avian prey often being snatched in their fledging stage.
-When small mammals are scarce, the rough-legged hawk will also feed on larger, medium-sized mammals including prairie dogs (Cynomys ssp.), ground squirrels, muskrats (Ondatra zibethicus), weasels (Mustela ssp.), and even adult black-tailed jackrabbits (Lepus californicus) of approximately twice their own weight.
+Lemmings and voles are the major prey items of this species, seasonally comprising up to 80–90% of their prey but this varies with seasonal availability.
+Some evidence suggests that they may be able to see vole scent marks which are only visible in the ultraviolet range, allowing them to cue in on prey.
+Despite generally preying on rodents, a 2015 paper reported the species breeding on rodent-free Kolguev Island in Arctic Russia with goslings as a main prey.
+In northwest Russia, rough-legged buzzards may feed on small rodents in the years when rodent density is high, and shift to alternative prey (ptarmigans and hares) in the years when small rodents are scarce.
+The rough-legged buzzard will also supplement its diet with mice, rats, gerbils, pikas, shrews, squirrels of the genera Spermophilus and Tamias, and insects.
+Besides mammals, birds are the second-most favoured type of prey for rough-legged buzzards.
+Most avian prey species are small passerines such as snow bunting (Plectrophenax nivalis), Lapland longspur (Calcarius lapponicus), American tree sparrow (Spizelloides arborea) and thrushes (Turdus spp.).
+However, they will also prey on birds slightly larger than the passerines typically targeted, especially ptarmigan (Lagopus spp.) as well as waterfowl, waders such as dunlin (Calidris alpina) and ruff (Calidris pugnax) and even short-eared owl (Asio flammeus).
+They usually target young and inexperienced individuals, with relatively large avian prey often being fledglings.
+When small mammals are scarce, the rough-legged buzzard will also feed on larger, medium-sized mammals, including prairie dogs (Cynomys spp.), ground squirrels, muskrats (Ondatra zibethicus), weasels (Mustela spp.), and up to the size of black-tailed jackrabbits (Lepus californicus).
 During winter, shrub-steppe habitats seem to encourage a strong dependence on rabbit prey.
-In developed areas of England, wintering rough-legged buzzards have been recorded preying most regularly on relatively large prey such as common wood pigeon (Columba palumbus) and invasive European rabbits (Oryctolagus cuniculus).
+In developed areas of England, wintering rough-legged buzzards have been recorded preying most regularly on relatively large prey such as common woodpigeon (Columba palumbus) and invasive European rabbits (Oryctolagus cuniculus).

-This avian predator hunts opportunistically, occasionally supplementing their diet with carrion, but focusing primarily on the most locally abundant small vertebrates.
-Rough-legged hawks will steal prey from other individuals of the same species as well as other species such as the red-tailed hawk, hen harrier (Circus cyaenus), American kestrel (Falco sparverius), and common raven (Corvus corax).
+This avian predator hunts opportunistically, occasionally supplementing its diet with carrion but focusing primarily on the most locally abundant small vertebrates.
+Rough-legged hawks will steal prey from other individuals of the same species as well as other species such as the red-tailed hawk, hen harrier (Circus cyaenus), American kestrel (Falco sparverius) and common raven (Corvus corax).
 Prey sizes typically range from 6.5–2587 g and adults require 80–120 g of food daily, around the body mass of the largest species of vole or lemming although most species weigh a bit less.
 These raptors hunt during the daytime.
-Like most Buteos, rough-legged hawks have been reported both still-hunting (watching for prey from a perch and then stooping) and watching for prey while in flight.
-Unlike most other large raptors, they may engage in hovering flight above the ground while search for prey.
+Like most Buteo species, rough-legged buzzards have been reported both still-hunting (watching for prey from a perch and then stooping) and watching for prey while in flight.
+Unlike most other large raptors, they may engage in hovering flight above the ground while searching for prey.